How we help

 NDIS Plan

 If your child has an NDIS Plan talk with Angie or your Coordinator of Supports about whether Play Therapy fits with the goals in the NDIS Plan.
-The Counselling Space is a Registered NDIS Provider, and is happy to develop a Service Agreement with you.
+The Counselling Space is happy to develop a Service Agreement with you.

 3